 CPUPRINT.EXEfor Microsoft® Windows® NT decodes and prints the information gathered from the processor’s

-CPUPRINT.AMDshows typical output of an AMD® Athlon™ processor.
+CPUPRINT.AMDshows typical output for an AMD® Athlon™ processor.

 CPUPRINT.EXE enumerates the

 with firmware alias microcode updates to fix the vulnerabilities

 alias Rogue Data Cache Load,